Idirect-Tech/Breeze-Python-SDK/README.md

 # Breeze API Python Client

-The official Python client library for the ICICI Securities trading APIs
+The official Python client library for the ICICI Securities trading APIs.
-## Breeze Connect SDK

 This is a package to integrate streaming of stocks or user's order-notification & call APIs through which you can fetch live/historical data, automate your trading strategies, and monitor your portfolio in real time.

 ## Documentation